 A good recruiter will have the ability to make the candidate feel comfortable enough to open up to them and reveal a bit of their personality.
 However, as a job seeker, there is such thing as getting too relaxed and an overshare or flippant remark may cost you the job.

-While the recruiter is not the key decision maker in the hiring process, they do have the say over which candidates are presented to their client and what kind of recommendations they make.
+While the recruiter is not the key decision-maker in the hiring process, they do have the say over which candidates are presented to their clients and what kind of recommendations they make.

 So, no matter how pally you get with your recruiter, it’s important to remain professional and avoid saying these things: